DSPAtlas/dspa-database/README.md

 ## 🚀 Uploading a New Experiment

-Use the uploadLipExperiment.sh script to upload an experiment folder to the remote VM, run the upload scripts, and clean up afterward.
+Use the `uploadNewExpweriment/uploadLipExperiment.sh` script to upload an experiment folder to the remote VM, run the upload scripts, and clean up afterward.

 This script: